 In Michigan, a certain feeling fills the air in the autumn months that is nearly indescribable.
 It is the feeling of aging and nostalgia, of cold nights from before, and it’s the feeling of all things coming to an end.
 Such a backdrop is perfect for examining the metaphorical loss in Hemingway’s short story “The Three-Day Blow.”
-For this post, we are going to discuss Hemingway’s short story “The Three Day Blow” as it relates to this ending and how the permeation of Michigan fall make that feeling all the more tangible, real, and emotional.
+For this post, we are going to discuss Hemingway’s short story as it relates to this ending and how the permeation of Michigan fall make that feeling all the more tangible, real, and emotional.

-In Hemingway’s “Three Day Blow,” we meet the contemplative Nick Adams, who is visiting a friend, Bill, in Northern Michigan.
+In Hemingway’s “The Three-Day Blow,” we meet the contemplative Nick Adams, who is visiting a friend, Bill, in Northern Michigan.
 The atmosphere is somewhere near late fall.
-As Hemingway states, the “fruit had been picked and the fall wind blew through the bare trees” (Hemingway).
+For a story about a break-up, it’s the perfect setting.
+As Hemingway describes, the “fruit had been picked and the fall wind blew through the bare trees” (Hemingway).
 The two friends spend time drinking and talking, the conversation veering from literature to relationships.
 All the while, Nick gets drunker and thinks on his own feelings and appearance.
 Coming through the kitchen, he knocks down a pan and some soaking apricots, but puts it all back together, remarking on his own practicality.

-Nick begins to address the loss of a recent romance that troubles him.
+Afterward, Nick begins to address the loss of a recent romance that troubles him.
 His disappointment is palpable and he tries to reconcile his breakup through reflection and male bonding.
 “Nick said nothing.
 The liquor had all died out of him and left him alone … All he knew was that he had once had Marjorie and that he had lost her.
 She was gone and he had sent her away.
 That was all that mattered” (Hemingway).
 In the end, Nick overcomes his emotional loss and realizes that it wasn’t important anymore.

 Hemingway writes, “The wind blew it out of his head.”